Dipjyoti-Karmakar/Dipjyoti-Karmakar/README.md

 Built a modular `src/` pipeline with transformation logic kept separate from the analysis notebooks, so the processed dataset can be rebuilt with a single command.
 Computed two custom features: Customer Lifetime Value (CLV) and Category Breadth using Pandas and NumPy.
 Applied Welch's T-Test to test gender-based spending differences and One-Way ANOVA to check whether city category and age group significantly affect revenue.
 Loaded the results into MySQL and built a multi-page Power BI dashboard with separate views for executive and marketing teams.

 **Result**
-Found that the highest-spending segment is Male, age 26-35, City B, 1-2 year resident.
-Confirmed that marital status has no statistically significant effect on spending, which means budget targeting that variable was being wasted.
+The analysis identified a clear Power Consumer profile (Male, age 26-35, City B, 1-2 year resident) and proved that marital status has no statistically significant effect on spending.
+That second finding has a direct budget implication: any targeting spend against marital status was wasted, and can be reallocated.
 The pipeline is fully reusable: one command rebuilds the entire processed dataset from raw CSV.

 **Pipeline Architecture**
 ```